Table of Contents

 - Center of Gravity — Taller, heavier vehicles may have higher centers of gravity, increasing rollover risk during emergency maneuvers on slippery surfaces.

-The ideal rain-capable vehicle combines adequate weight, modern traction, stability systems, good ground clearance, and high-quality tires specifically designed for wet conditions.
+The ideal rain-capable vehicle combines adequate weight, modern traction, stability systems, good ground clearance, and high-quality tires designed for wet conditions.
 Regular maintenance, especially of tires, brakes, and wipers, is more important than vehicle type for safe rainy-weather driving.

 What Should I Do After A Car Accident?

-Immediate Follow-Up Actions
+Immediate Follow-Up Actions:

-- Get A Medical Evaluation — If you haven’t already, schedule a medical evaluation, even if you don’t feel injured.
+- Get a Medical Evaluation — If you haven’t already, schedule a medical evaluation, even if you don’t feel injured.
 Many injuries, like whiplash or internal damage, may not show immediate symptoms and could worsen over time.

-- File A DMV Report — In California, you must file a report with the Department of Motor Vehicles (DMV) if the accident resulted in significant injuries or property damage exceeding $1,000.
+- File a DMV Report — In California, you must file a report with the Department of Motor Vehicles (DMV) if the accident resulted in significant injuries or property damage exceeding $1,000.
 File the report within 10 days of the accident.

-Documentation & Evidence
+Documentation & Evidence:

 Why Do I Need A Personal Injury Lawyer?